 The baccalaureate curricula are divided into two years of general education and two years of professional training.
 Any USCB student who fulfills the admission requirements of the University may enroll in the pre-professional curriculum with completion of at least 30 hours in required general education credits.
+BEDC 210 serves as a pre- or co-requisite for some of the pre-professional courses.
 Curricula designated as professional education courses are limited to candidates who have been formally accepted to an education program within the USCB Department of Education.